HNS Finder

 The HNS Finder allows you to search (in English only) the list of all HNS as defined by the 2010 HNS Convention.
 It provides information on HNS classification criteria and verifies whether a substance qualifies as contributing cargo.
 Users can also get information on which accounts the contributing substances belong to.

 Given the dynamic nature of the list of the hazardous and noxious substances as defined in the 2010 HNS Convention, the HNS Finder is updated on a regular basis.
-The current version (version 12) was updated on 31 May 2022.
+The new version (version 14, which is to be used for preparing reports for the calendar year 2023) was uploaded on 18 June 2024.
+The previous version (version 13), reflecting the reporting calendar year 2022, has been transferred to the Archived Data section.

-You can download search results or the entire database in a CSV (comma-separated values) file from the results page.
+Search results or the entire database can be downloaded in a CSV (comma-separated values) file from the results page.
 This function is made available to assist users to instantly cross-check multiple substances simultaneously.

 Name Search

 With the “contains” search option, the system searches for substances containing the typed word(s).
-This allows for a wide range of results (e.g., searching for “methan” returns results, including “Chloromethane” and “methane”; searching for “methanol” yields fewer results, including “Phenylmethanol” and “methanol”).
+This allows for a wide range of results (e.g., searching for “methan” returns many results, including “Chloromethane” and “METHANE, COMPRESSED”; searching for “methanol” yields fewer results, including “Phenylmethanol” and “Methanol”).
+Taking “gasoline” as another example, a search will yield a range of entries containing the term gasoline but, from these, it is possible to then identify specific product types (such as automotive gasoline or aviation gasoline).
+Such specific products may appear in other regulatory listings (non-IMO listings) as simply “gasoline” but using the HNS Finder links to the more specific appropriate HNS term may be found.

 With the “begins with” search option, the system searches for substances beginning with the typed word(s) in sequence, including space.
 This gives fewer results and requires a better knowledge of how the substances are spelled (e.g., typing in “fluor” will return many more results than if using “fluorine” which would return more specific entries).